American red squirrel: Feeding

 American red squirrels are primarily granivores, but incorporate other food items into their diets opportunistically.
 In the Yukon, extensive behavioral observations suggest white spruce seeds (Picea glauca) comprise more than 50% of a red squirrel's diet, but squirrels have also been observed eating spruce buds and needles, mushrooms, willow (Salix sp.) leaves, poplar (Populus sp.) buds and catkins, bearberry (Arctostaphylos sp.) flowers and berries, and animal material such as bird eggs or even snowshoe hare leverets (young).
 White spruce cones mature in late July and are harvested by red squirrels in August and September.
 These harvested cones are stored in a central cache and provide energy and nutrients for survival over the winter and reproduction the following spring.
 The fallen scales from consumed seed cones can collect in piles, called middens, up to 12 meters (39 feet) across.
 White spruce exhibits two- to six-year masting cycles, where a year of superabundant cone production (mast year) is followed by several years in which few cones are produced.
+In southwest Yukon, where red squirrels have been studied since 1987 by the Kluane Red Squirrel Project, this variation means individual squirrels are likely to experience both very high and very low food levels within their lifetimes, and the project was designed as a long-term field experiment testing the importance of food abundance to the species' ecology and evolution.
 American red squirrel territories may contain one or several middens.

 American red squirrels eat a variety of mushroom species, including some that are deadly to humans.